sedmehdi2003/C-sharp/Note.md

 * object class inheriting every class, so you can use methods of class object. <br />
 * if you don't set access level system will imagine it as private. <br />
 * we can also set property value in main class(if you set access level to public). <br />
+* setting properties access level to public is dangerous because of security issues. <br />
 * setter methods should be public and they have 1 or more arguments, <br /> so we can set value for private properties by setter methods. <br />
 * getter methods should be public and they return property value, <br />
-so we can have access valur of private properties by getter method. <br />
+so we can have access value of private properties by getter method. <br />
+* methods are shared between all shapes. <br />
+* in new shapes, if we don't declare value of any int property it will be zero (0) automatically. <br />
+*